Peter Ilyich Tchaikovsky: biography, interesting facts, creativity

 In 1945, Vera Mukhina was solemnly commissioned to make a monument to Peter Ilyich Tchaikovsky.
 The idea of the sculpture was not immediately brought to life, several times it had to be completely redone.
 As a result, the author did not live to see the opening day of the monument; this was her last work.
 But in the final version it is a symbol of creative inspiration.
 Its location is also symbolic - in the courtyard of the Moscow Conservatory, where crowds of hurrying music students and tourists willing to join the source of Russian music take place every day.

 Watch the video: Robert Schumann.
-Composer Biography (November 2024).
+Composer Biography (December 2024).

 Leave Your Comment